shivinvijai/docker/tomcat/README.md

 Navigate to the folder where the docker file exists

-For building image from the file docker build -t tomcat:latest .
+For building image from the file:

+docker build -t tomcat:latest .

-To run the image
+To run the image:

 docker run -d customcat

 To see the container details:

 docker ps

 To get into the container.
-(803a6d047922, you will get from the previous docker ps command) docker exec -it 803a6d047922 bash
+(803a6d047922, you will get from the previous docker ps command):

+docker exec -it 803a6d047922 bash

 Now you can login and check.

-Or, start the container with port mapping docker run -d -p 8080:8080 customcat
+Or, start the container with port mapping:

+docker run -d -p 8080:8080 customcat

 Now you can access the new conainter via. http://localhost:8080